NVIDIA/cuda-quantum/docs/sphinx/using/backends/simulators.rst

   * - ``CUDAQ_FUSION_MAX_QUBITS``
     - positive integer
     - The max number of qubits used for gate fusion.
 The default value is `4`.
+  * - ``CUDAQ_FUSION_DIAGONAL_GATE_MAX_QUBITS``
+    - integer greater than or equal to -1
+    - The max number of qubits used for diagonal gate fusion.
+The default value is set to `-1` and the fusion size will be automatically adjusted for the better performance.
+If 0, the gate fusion for diagonal gates is disabled.
   * - ``CUDAQ_FUSION_NUM_HOST_THREADS``
     - positive integer
     - Number of CPU threads used for circuit processing.
 The default value is `8`.